History, Mission, Vision

 With the appointment of Hilda Richards as dean in 1979, the newly formed College of Health and Human Services began a long tradition of innovative thinking.
 Richards, Ohio University's first female dean and its first black dean, understood that the nursing college needed to grow and added several new programs including physical therapy and health administration.
 Under her leadership, the college quickly grew to encompass a broad range of programs across many disciplines.

 Founding Dean Hilda Richards

 In 2001, the college moved into a new home in Grover Center, a state-of-the-art building redesigned specifically for the college.
 The facility, which was originally OHIO's basketball arena, now features 21 classrooms, 24 labs, a fitness complex, a cafe and wireless Internet throughout the building.

 In 2008, the college expanded into the world of online education with its Master of Health Administration degree.
 Today, more than 5,000 students are enrolled in online degree and certificate programs in health administration, nursing, global health and clinical informatics.
 With 2010's academic restructuring, the College of Health Sciences and Professions refocused its core mission on health and well-being, positioning the college as a national model for health professions education, scholarship and service across a wide array of disciplines.
 In 2011, the Social Work program moved into the college, joining other health-focused disciplines.

-Today, the College of Health Sciences and Professions includes more than 100 faculty and staff members and more than 9,000 students—with more growth ahead.
-In 2014, college leaders broke ground on a new facility at the Ohio University Dublin Integrated Education Center in central Ohio, which now serves as the home of a new physician assistant practice degree and other programs across the health spectrum.
+Today, the College of Health Sciences and Professions includes more than 100 faculty and staff members and more than 8,000 students—with more growth ahead.
+In 2014, college leaders broke ground on a new facility at the Ohio University Dublin Integrated Education Center in central Ohio, which now serves as the home of the physician assistant practice degree, the combined master of science and dietetic internship program, the doctor or nursing practice and other programs across the health spectrum.